 When your appliances are initially placed, you may feel general soreness in your mouth, and your teeth may be tender to biting pressures for three to five days.
 Stay on a soft diet until your teeth do not hurt when chewing.
 If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.

-The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
-You can put wax on the braces to lessen this.
+Your lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
+You can put wax on the braces to lessen this discomfort.
 We will show you how!

 If your brace or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
 Please call our office for an appointment to repair the loose brace.